The movies of his childhood gave actor Jamie Robson an enduring passion for film

 Support independent, non-corporate media.

 I’m a child of the early 1980s, which seems like centuries ago in the development of televisual culture.
 By the time I could operate a remote control, the internet was still a decade away.
 I didn’t enjoy school.
-I was easily distracted, excitable and had struggled with several learning difficulties, particularly reading numbers and excessive literalism.
+I was easily distracted, excitable but frequently bored.
 So education via the standard process was a challenging, laborious experience.
-Still, I knew I was bright, so I was often perplexed at the kids who scored high marks yet seemed to exhibit a scarcity of panache.
+Still, I knew I was sharp enough, so I was often perplexed at the kids who scored high marks yet seemed to exhibit a scarcity of panache.
 I was frustrated by my own lack of academia, disappointed by the natural academics.
 Subsequently I spent a lot of time alone.
 Perhaps the self prescriptive strategy of an undiagnosed introvert; too weird to enjoy the company of the bog-washers and too uncouth to relax in the company of the exam-passers.
 There was however, one fantastic upside to my frequent isolation.
 It led me to experience my first true love – film.

-My wonderful father who raised me in a small Galloway village let me watch a lot of television, something I’m eternally grateful for.
-In this age of banning kids from excessive screen-time, God knows how I’d have ended up with similar restrictions.
+My father who raised me in a small country village let me watch a lot of television, something I’m eternally grateful for.
+In this age of banning kids from excessive screen-time (which I agree with), God knows how I’d have ended up with similar restrictions.

 Religion is perhaps a good analogy.
 As the pious often permit questionable elements of the otherwise fibrous dogma – so too am I very in support of less widely appreciated film.
 For me, film is far more than simple entertainment.
 It’s a time-machine, a floating window, a mirror… there’s always something to learn, whether on technical or creative level, or from an introspective and interpretative level.